 Parent or Guardian Date

 Student Date

 WBL Coordinator Date

 Principal Date

 Supervisor Date

-·

-Note: It is the policy of the school district that no person on the basis of race, color, religion, national origin or ancestry, age, sex, marital status, $disability, or disadvantage should be {\it discriminated again}, excluded from participation in, denied the benefits of or otherwise be subjected to {\it discriminated again}, excluded from participation in, denied the benefits of or otherwise be subjected to {\it discriminated again}, excluded from participation in, denied the benefits of or otherwise be subjected to {\it discriminated again}, excluded from participation in, denied the benefits of or otherwise be subjected to {\it discriminated again}, excluded from participation in, denied the benefits of {\it discriminated again}, excluded from {\it discr$ discrimination in nay program or activity.
+Note: It is the policy of the school district that no person on the basis of race, color, religion, national origin or ancestry, age, sex, marital status, $disability, or disadvantage should be {\it discriminated again}, excluded from participation in, denied the benefits of or otherwise be subjected to {\it discriminated again}, excluded from participation in, denied the benefits of or otherwise be subjected to {\it discriminated again}, excluded from participation in, denied the benefits of or otherwise be subjected to {\it discriminated again}, excluded from participation in, denied the benefits of or otherwise be subjected to {\it discriminated again}, excluded from participation in, denied the benefits of or otherwise be subjected to {\it discriminated again}, excluded from participation in, denied the benefits of or otherwise benefits of {\it discriminated again}, excluded from participation in, denied the {\it discriminated again}, excluded from {$ discrimination in nay program or activity.
 This form is subject to monitoring by TDOE and/or TDOL&WD.